Concepts

 └───collaborates───► Bob

-Each edge connects exactly two nodes.
-This works well for simple relationships, but real-world knowledge is messier.
+This works for simple relationships, but real-world knowledge is messier.

 What makes a hypergraph different